snewell/wlint/docs/wlint/punctuation-style.rst

 Options
 -------
--h, --help        show this help message and exit --file FILE       Process a file.
+-h, --help          Show this help message and exit.
+--file FILE         Process a file.
 This is only necessary if an input file
                     matches an argument (e.g., --help).
+--enable ENABLE     Rules to use when processing text.
+An asterisk (*) can
+                    be used for wildcard matching.
+[Default: all rules] --disable DISABLE   Rules to disable when processing text.
+If a rule is both enabled and disabled, disable takes precedence.

 Checks
 ------
 Checks are named are prefixed with a general-purpose name followed by the specific issue.
+When enabling and disabling rules, disabling takes precedence if there's a conflict.

+An asterisk (*) can be used for wildcard matching in rule patterns.
+For example, endash.* will match any rule starting with ``endash.``.

 :colon.missing-space:
     Detect cases where a colon (:) isn't followed by a space (e.g.,